Deferring your place

 Deferring your university place is a big decision, so we want to make sure you’re aware of the facts so that you can make the right decision for your circumstances.

 If you would like to defer your application, you should be aware that tuition and accommodation fees are subject to change every year.
 We offer a range of scholarships and bursaries to undergraduate students studying a full degree, and these are also subject to change every year.
 Your eligibility for scholarships, bursaries and fees and their level/amount will be determined by the BU policies in place for the year in which you enrol on (start) your course, not the year in which you applied to BU.
 Scholarship awards cannot be deferred to a later academic year.
-From September 2022, UK students will no longer be eligible for our Academic Excellence Scholarship.
-The full range of funding options available will be updated in September 2021.
-More information will be available here.
+From September 2022, UK undergraduate students will no longer be eligible for our Academic Excellence Scholarship.
+From September 2023, overseas undergraduate students will no longer be eligible for our Academic Excellence Scholarship.
+The full range of funding options available can be found on our funding webpages.

 Please be aware, if you have applied to one of our Health & Social Care courses that require a DBS and/or an Occupational Health (OH) check, you will need to complete these within six months prior to the start date of the course.
 If you defer after you have completed the checks, you will need to complete them again next year.

-For September 2022 entry onwards, if your course requires an Enhanced DBS check, you will be required to pay for this.
+If your course requires an Enhanced DBS check, you will be required to pay for this.
 If you have deferred from a previous admissions cycle after already completing the check in the previous year, you will be responsible for the cost of the new Enhanced DBS check.
-For more information on the costs please see the government website.
+For more information on the costs, please see the government website.
 Please note, the cost of the Enhanced DBS check is non-refundable by Bournemouth University in any circumstances.

 If you are holding a conditional offer, you will still need to meet your offer conditions this year.
 Please get in touch with the admissions team to discuss your options.